Discontinuous Galerkin Representation of the Maxwell-J\"uttner Distribution: Tests

 These limits in both the relativistic and non-relativistic limits hold regardless of dimensionality.
 Figure \ref{fig:min_max_temp} panels (c) and (d) show the minimum temperature trend in the non-relativistic limit.
 While in the relativistic limit, in 2D panel (d) and 3D panel (f), the maximum resolvable temperature follows the same trend, but requires additional iterations to converge to the same level of accuracy in projected moments.
 Meanwhile, the minimum temperature remains unaffected.

 A final note for panel (e) when the maximum temperature cannot be resolved.
-The cause is that for the non-relativistic runs panels (a,c,e) the momentum bounds span approximately 10 thermal velocities.
-As the dimensionality increased, the relativistic temperatures ($T \sim 1$) at higher dimensionality of the grid, the more material of the distribution is left off and the more iterations are required for the iteration scheme to converge.
+The maximum temperature limits for the non-relativistic cases in panels (a), (c), and (e) are due to the fixed width of the momentum bounds at approximately 10 thermal velocities.
+These extents become insufficient to resolve the distribution as it approaches $T/m_0 = 1$.
+Particularity as the dimensionality increased, the relativistic temperatures ($T/m_0 \sim 1$) at higher dimensionality of the grid, the more material of the distribution is left off and the more iterations are required for the iteration scheme to converge.
 So, the upper temperature limit which appears on this plot is linked to increasing dimensionality, requiring more iterations to converge.
 This is similar to the upper temperature limit slope weakening with increased dimensionality.

+In the white regions of the contours in Figure \ref{fig:min_max_temp}, where the correction routine was unsuccessful, the error between the desired moments and the projected moments begins to rapidly diverge.
+These areas represent the boundaries of moments resolvable by the grid.
+Implementing the correction algorithm within the \texttt{Gkeyll} code, we have added checks for convergence between the desired and projected moments at all spatial points and consider the correction routine complete only if all points achieve the desired level of accuracy.
+If the routine fails, we default to the density-only correction so simulations may continue and have outputs which indicate the failure.

 Additional maximum and minimum temperature limits can also be considered.
 Such as when the distribution shifts too close to the bounds due to strong flows.
 Generally, good practice is to have checks that allow the simulation to continue but warn the user that the projection routine is failing.
 This indicates the grid cannot represent the moments with an equivalent MJ distribution.